varigence/docs/bimlflex/user-guide/zzz-data-vault-accelerator.md

 ## Acceleration

-All acceleration uses default naming conventions so basic names for Hubs and Satellites will be derived automatically according to the [](xref:bimlflex-metadata-configurations)
+All acceleration uses default naming conventions so basic names for Hubs and Satellites will be derived automatically according to the [BimlFlex Configurations](xref:bimlflex-metadata-configurations)

 ### Accelerate Satellites